joshaber/tunnels-test/README.md

 # tunnels-test

+There are two surprising behavior:
+1. Calling `refreshPorts` after deleting an existing ports throws with `Error: Port 3000->3000 is already in the collection.`.
+Is that intentional?
+Why?
+2. Calling `refreshPorts` can hang indefinitely waiting for a response.

-To reproduce hang:
+To reproduce:

 1. Create a codespace from this repository
 1. Run `./run.sh`.
 This will run the client test 3 times, each time deleting and creating a port.
 1. The second run will call `refreshPorts` after deleting the existing port.
-    1. Note that this errors with `Error: Port 3000->3000 is already in the collection.` Should this error?
-It doesn't seem like it.
+    1. Note that this errors with `Error: Port 3000->3000 is already in the collection.`
 1. The third run hangs on `refreshPorts` after creating the port:
     ```
     > Relay client connected